chisaiki/CSHowTo/WebDevEnv.md

 5. Install the dependencies by running the command: $npm install
 6. Run the application in developer mode by running the command: $npm run dev
 7. Open project in the browser.
 Vite will display a link, such as http://127.0.0.1:5173 to click on or copy/paste that will take you to the localhost port where the project is running.

+NOTE: To stop the server, ctrl + c / cmd + c within the Terminal, or use the trash can icon in the top right of the Terminal within VS Code.
+- To run the server again, simply use npm run dev again.